josemotta/IoT.Starter.Pi.Thing/home/README.md

-# Build & Push IoT Starter
+# IoT Starter Pi Thing

 ### Code for Raspberry Pi with Linux